AtaUllahB/Theatre/README.md

 # Theatre
 Online Movie Streaming Application using Node.js/Express.js/Pug.js and MongoDB

 Movies.json includes the data i used in the db.

+install node.

+node_modules folder should be inside this folder.

+run mongod
 run index.js